 In the Strategic Agenda, the needs and technical requirements for the services have been captured, and it was agreed to deal with the governance aspects in a second phase.
 A possible governance model for the HRIC depends on the envisaged organisational structure.
-If a HRIC is affiliated to another organisation (e.g., EOSC Association), it has to be embedded into the governance of that organisation.
+If a HRIC is affiliated to another organisation (e.g., EOSC), it must be embedded into the governance of that organisation.
 It remains to be determined whether such an integration is possible in principle, whether adaptations are necessary, and whether the existing governance models should be reviewed.
 In any case, if such a model is feasible, existing structures can be used and administrative overheads can be minimised.
-At least for the monitoring service, integration into an existing organisation is not foreseen, in order to keep independence of major projects and initiatives.
-For other services, hybrid models with a minimum central coordination and provision of the services by the individual RIs or other recognised organisations are preferred.
-How to embed such a concept in existing infrastructures or initiatives (EOSC, HealthData@EU) and who should be responsible for the services is a matter of negotiation and available resources, which should be extensively explored, discussed and decided during the development and pilot phase of the HRIC.
+At least for the monitoring service, integration into an existing organisation is not foreseen, to keep independence of major projects and initiatives.
+For other services, hybrid models with a minimum central coordination and provision of the services by the individual RIs are preferred.
+How to embed such a concept in existing infrastructures or initiatives (EOSC, HealthData@EU) and who should be responsible for the services is a matter of negotiation and available resources, which should be extensively explored, discussed, and decided during the development and pilot phase of the HRIC.

 The role of the health-related RIs in a HRIC must be clearly specified.
-The idea is to connect the planned services to existing services in the RIs or other recognised organisations who have developed relevant expertise.
+The idea is to connect the planned services to existing services in the RIs.
 A reasonable approach could be to define and share the governance of a HRIC with the RIs and relevant research networks.
 Embedding the planned services into health-related RIs may have major advantages.
 Services could rely on permanent infrastructures, an existing legal framework could be used, experiences with similar services are already available and the administrative overload could be reduced compared to implementing new infrastructures.